John Tonelli: Contract dispute between OHA and WHA

 Tonelli was one of the first players to challenge the Ontario Hockey Association and the Marlies OHA team, with which he had signed a contract at age 16.
 As he reached age 18, the WHA's Houston team offered him a contract worth $500,000 ($2.2 million CAD in 2016), but his contract with the Marlies tied him to the OHA team for three years plus an option.

 In June 1975, the WHA owners voted to void Tonelli's Houston contract.
 Tonelli's agent threatened to sue, and the Marlies asked for $100,000 in compensation, plus 20 percent of Tonelli's three-year WHA contract.

 Tonelli refused to play for Toronto in the playoffs after he turned 18, so that it would not imperil his legal arguments.
 Tonelli's agent Gus Badali sued the Marlies and the OHA, and eventually the Ontario courts ruled that the contract was unenforceable because Tonelli had been under the age of 18 when he signed it, and his parents had not signed it.
 Tonelli's teammate, future NHLer John Anderson, followed this same lead, sitting out for a period, but eventually returned to lead Toronto in the Memorial Cup.

 Tonelli played for Houston for three seasons.
 During his time in Houston, he was drafted by the New York Islanders in the second round (33rd overall) in the 1977 NHL Amateur Draft after Jim Devellano, who was the Islanders Director of Scouting, came and visited Tonelli in Houston.
 Devellano was the only NHL scout to come and personally visit Tonelli in Houston while Tonelli was there, taking him out to dinner to talk.
+In his rookie season, the Aeros sought to defend the Avco World Trophy, which they had won the last two seasons.
+They reached the Avco Cup Final once again but lost in a sweep to the Winnipeg Jets; Tonelli scored 14 points in 17 postseason games.

 Up until 1977, Tonelli often suffered once or twice a year from devastating migraine headaches that started age 10 and that doctors said were caused by his intensity and nervousness at game time.